DiarmuidHenry/Project-03/README.md

 ### Game Theory

 Whilst playing with my partner at home, we have often both been in the situation where it is unclear as to which route is the best/shortest to take.
-Since their is a relatively small number of towns, each connected to only a few other towns, it seemed apparent to me that one could create a graph that represents the game: each town being a node, and each pair of adjacent towns connected by an edge whose weight is the number of steps between said towns.
+Since there is a relatively small number of towns, each connected to only a few other towns, it seemed apparent to me that one could create a graph/network that represents the game: each town being represented by a node, and each pair of adjacent towns connected by an edge whose weight is the number of steps between said towns.
 From this, one could use `numpy` and `networkx` to find the shortest path.
 This means we can essentially reduce playing the game to a modified Travelling Salesman Problem (those unfamiliar with this problem can [read more about it here](https://en.wikipedia.org/wiki/Travelling_salesman_problem)).
 The modifications in this case are that we don't want to necessarily end where we started, and we only need to visit a subset of all vertices in the graph (but we may traverse all edges on the graph in our journey).

-By creating a graph of the game, I can exploit properties and algorithms used in Graph Theory to systematically explore any/all routes simply through for loops in code, thereby ensuring that the resulting path is the shortest that exists.
-Due to the relatively small number of towns and Town Cards, this problem can be solved in seconds.
+By creating a graph of the game, I can exploit properties and algorithms used in Graph Theory to systematically explore any/all routes simply through `for` loops in code, thereby ensuring that the resulting path is the shortest that exists.
+Due to the relatively small number of towns and Town Cards, this problem can be solved in (at most) a few seconds.
 For larger numbers of Town Cards, more computing power (or a lot more time) would be needed.

 The number of Town Cards can in theory be up to $\lfloor\frac{\text{Number of Town Cards}}{\text{Number of Players}}\rfloor$.
 For a 2 player game, this would be $\lfloor\frac{46}{2}\rfloor = 23$.
 For a 3 player game, this would be $\lfloor\frac{46}{3}\rfloor = \lfloor 15.\dot{3}\rfloor = 15$.
 Due to the memory restrictions on the Heroku hosting platform, I have limited the number of Town Cards to 9.
 Any more than this causes the memory quota to be exceeded.
 For further information, [see below in Issues/Bugs](#issuesbugs).
 On my own computer at home, I encountered a runtime of around 45 seconds for 10 Town Cards; 6 minutes for 11 Town Cards; 45 minutes for 12 Town Cards.
 After 6 hours running, the program didn't terminate when 13 Town Cards were entered (which is understandable, as it must iterate through over 6 billion possible routes).